 And now, wooden toys are enjoying a major resurgence as parents nostalgically recall their own childhood playthings when choosing toys for their own children.
 And generally, consumers are returning to more traditional toys to balance out the ever-sophisticated toys and gadgets of the digital age.

-There is no doubt that toys take quite a battering from their young owners, getting knocked about, thrown around and left out in all weathers.
+There is no doubt that toys take quite a battering from their young owners.
+Getting knocked about, thrown around and left out in all weathers.
 Plastic toys can be brittle, while anything digital or audio-visual always runs the risk of malfunction or obsolescence.
-Wooden toys, however, can endure rough treatment and last for generations, ensuring these toys can be handed down through the family tree:
+Wooden toys, however, can endure rough treatment and last for generations.
+Therefore, ensuring they can be handed down through the family tree:

 One mum says:

-“I have a whole set of wooden toys that I played with as a child that I’ve now passed on to my two boys,” she says.
+“I have a whole set of wooden toys that I played with as a child.
+I’ve now passed on to my two boys,” she says.
 “They’ve got a few scuffs and scratches but they’re still really strong, and will last for who knows how long.”